How To Get More Likes On Facebook: The Beginner’s Guide

 You can still run contests and giveaways to drum up buzz, but you can’t make liking your page an actual part of contest entry.
 However, it appears that a call to action to simply like the page might be acceptable as long as it’s not a requirement to enter.

-And if you want to find out which tools you can use to run contests and giveaways, check out this post by Elna Cain.
+If you want to find out which tools you can use to run contests and giveaways, check out these powerful social media contest platforms.
 These tools will support Facebook and other networks – awesome!